data-integrations/wrangler/docs/directives/hash.md

 # Hash

-The `hash` directive generates a message digest.
+The HASH directive generates a message digest.

 ## Syntax